Call-for-Code/Safe-Queue/README.md

 </tbody>
 </table>
 </p>

-## Production Release

-#### Safe Queue is intended to be deployed right now!
-Safe Queue is a functional prototype for iOS devices (via react-native) using the IBM Cloud and can be deployed worldwide with small effort per the estimated work below.</b>

-The following are needed for widespread production deployment:

-1. Required features to be developed
-- add push notifications for Android
-- add EULA and privacy policy
-- add beta-test code support (to support explicit enabling of beta test businesses)

-2. Optional features to be developed
-- (optional) complete the turn-by-turn driving directions.

-3. Production Cloud Instantiation
-- create necessary account at IBM Cloud and billing
-- configure for increased scalability

-4. App deployment to app stores
-- create necessary accounts at Apple/Google/etc.
-- submit production app to Apple for approval
-- submit production app to Google and optionally other app stores

-## Analytics
-The intent of Save Queue today is to solve an immediate problem immediately.
-However, it provides the means to collect a large amount of anonymous data about consumers, stores, travel and lines.
-This is a unique data set unique to these COVID-19 times because these kind of lines have never existed before.

-Note that the Scan Queue app delivers a valuable service to consumers, so is the only reason why this data would become available for analysis.
-Should that data be kept in the cloud (today it is not kept longer than needed), one might be able to understand some of the following:
-* how many people are really affected
-* how long people wait in lines (which could be useful to users)
-* how different regions are effected differently
-* when people shop
-* what stores people find necessary
-* when people abandon lines
-* where stores need to be located to ease
-* much more...

 ## License
 Portions of this software originated from the Community starter kit supplied by IBM as part of the 2020 Call For Code Global Challenge to take on COVID-19, which include the following notice: